Swallowtail23/mtgc/README.md

 To install composer apps as apache: ```sudo -Hu apache composer require halaxa/json-machine``` To install all required: ```sudo -Hu apache composer update```

+#### Disqus ####
+The site can integrate Disqus commenting into card detail pages.
+You will need to setup comments sites through https://www.disqus.com, set Disqus to enabled in your localised ini file (likely in /opt/mtg) and add relevant Disqus site URLs.

 ### File locations ###
 The app/site uses three filesystem locations: